algosup/2024-2025-project-4-web-fpga-team-5/documents/manual/userManual.md

 - Verilog application : Must be a netlist schematic in a Verilog (.v) format.
 - Testbench : Must be a Standard Delay (SDF) file with a .sdf format.

-### Supported FPGA Models
-Information on compatible FPGA architectures provide by the file, such as NanoXplore NGultra and Xilinx Series 7.

-Pas sure encore

 ## Troubleshooting